pph-collective/TITAN/docs/getting_started.md

 poetry run pytest -m integration_deterministic # only deterministic integration tests poetry run pytest -m integration_stochastic # only stochastic integration tests
 ```

+### pypy

+pypy is a JIT compiled version of python which generally makes code faster.
+It is important that titan remain installable/usable with pypy and we test for this with GitHub actions.
+However, pypy doesn't play well with some of our linting tools, so we don't typically use it for development.